Teriitaria II: Ruler of Huahine

 In 1815, Teriitaria became the nominal Queen of Huahine and Maiao.
 The previous ruler, Mahine, fought alongside her at the Battle of Te Feipī.
 Ellis stated that by the 1820s, Mahine had formally presented the government of the islands to her while he remained the resident chief until his death in 1838.
 She ruled largely as an absentee monarch while residing on Tahiti for the first few decades of her reign.
 Her later reign coincided with the Franco-Tahitian War.
 Pōmare IV was deposed in 1843 by French naval commander Abel Aubert du Petit-Thouars in an attempt to annex Tahiti.
 From 1844 to 1847, Teriitaria accompanied her niece into voluntary exile on Raiatea as a protest against the seizure of the Tahitian throne by the French.

 In 1845 she defeated an attempt by the French to establish a protectorate over the remaining independent states of the Leeward Islands (Bora Bora, Raiatea and Huahine).
-With the support of two local chiefs named Haperoa and Teraimano, the French planted a French flag on Huahune soil and threatened to retaliate against anyone who tried to remove it.
+With the support of two local chiefs named Haperoa and Teraimano, the French planted a French flag on Huahine soil and threatened to retaliate against anyone who tried to remove it.
 While on Raiatea, Teriitaria learned of the actions of her subordinate and rallied a force of Raiatean warriors and sailed for Huahine in a whaler.
 She assembled the people and had them chop the flagstaff down.
 She then pulled it out herself before sending the flag back to Armand Joseph Bruat, the French governor of Tahiti.

 A renewed effort to conquer Huahine was made when Commandant Louis Adolphe Bonard was ordered to go to the island and make a show of force.
 On 17 January 1846, he landed 400 soldiers and marines at Fare harbour.
-During the Battle of Maeva, Territaria’s forces, supported by around 20 Europeans, held the French off for two days, killing 18 and wounding 43, before they abandoned the attempt and sailed away.
+During the Battle of Maeva, Teriitaria’s forces, supported by around 20 Europeans, held the French off for two days, killing 18 and wounding 43, before they abandoned the attempt and sailed away.
 Edward Lucett, a British merchant and an island shipowner, noted, "Old Ariipae, musket in hand, and with half a dozen cartouch [sic] boxes belted round her slender waist, was there to encourage her people".
 This decisive defeat lifted the French naval blockade of Raiatea and forced them to evacuate Bora Bora effectively liberating the Leeward Islands.
 The French returned to suppress the guerrilla war still waging on Tahiti.